carla-simulator/ros-bridge/carla_waypoint_publisher/README.md

 The node `carla_waypoint_publisher` makes this feature available in the ROS context.

 It uses the current pose of the ego vehicle with role-name "ego_vehicle" as starting point.
-If the vehicle is respawned, the route is newly calculated.
+If the vehicle is respawned or moved, the route is newly calculated.

+Additionally, services are provided to query CARLA waypoints.

 ## Startup